 Note: Insurance terms, conditions and premium of the insurance plan are subject to annual review without prior notice.

-The premium of the 2018-19 CityU-contracted insurance plan for non-local students admitted is HK$248.
+The premium of the 2018-19 CityU-contracted insurance plan for non-local students admitted in Semester B is HK$169.

 Apart from the basic package, you may opt for additional protection at your own discretion.
 Voluntary Top-Up Plan is available for an additional premium HK$600.
-Students who would like to enroll into the Voluntary Top-Up Plan may contact GSO via email@example.com by the compliance deadline.
+Students who would like to enroll into the Voluntary Top-Up Plan may contact GEO via email@example.com by 12:00 noon on 26 January 2019.

 All new non-local students are required to indicate their insurance enrolment decision during the online pre-enrolment process, whether they wish to enrol in the insurance plan or not.
 Continuing students will be asked to indicate their insurance enrolment decision through Administrative Information Management System (AIMS) before the start of each academic year.